DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 make
 ```

-* When you do "make BOARDS=deca" the scripts will generate a new quartus project file in deca/ pulling together the files in project_files.rtl, the stuff in DeMistify/Boards/deca and the deca/top.qip file.
-When if finishes you will have the ported core inside the deca folder.
-* "make BOARDS=deca" will create the project files and then compile them.
-If you want to just create the project so you can open it in Quartus, then use make BOARDS=deca init
 * "make" will do make init, followed by make compile for all boards defined in the makefile.
 * makefile recognizes commands "init" "compile" "firmware" and "firmware_clean".
 If you don't supply a command it does everything.

+* "make BOARDS=deca" will create the project files and then compile them.
+If you want to just create the project so you can open it in Quartus, then use make BOARDS=deca init
+* When you do "make BOARDS=deca" the scripts will generate a new quartus project file in deca/ pulling together the files in project_files.rtl, the stuff in DeMistify/Boards/deca and the deca/top.qip file.
+When if finishes you will have the ported core inside the deca folder.
+Generated bitstream will be at deca/output_files.

 ## Troubleshooting